AliSajid/ld48/games/media/games/Evolution/outline.md

 #### Path

 * x1 from Artificial General Intelligence Puzzle
-* x2 Jupiter Brains Puzzle
+* x2 from Jupiter Brains Puzzle
-* x3 Metaphysics Puzzle
+* x3 from Metaphysics Puzzle
-* x4 Nanotechnology Puzzle
+* x4 from Nanotechnology Puzzle
-* x5 String Theory Puzzle
+* x5 from String Theory Puzzle
-* x6 Time lords Puzzle
+* x6 from Time lords Puzzle
-* x7 Distributed computing Puzzle
+* x7 from Distributed computing Puzzle
-* x8 Mars Terraforming Puzzle
+* x8 from Mars Terraforming Puzzle
-* x9 Context-Free languages Puzzle
+* x9 from Context-Free languages Puzzle
-* x10 Biological Evolution Puzzle
+* x10 from Biological Evolution Puzzle
 * Final Answer from The Architect.

 #### Achievement